-inoontivo, optiono, un ia Minimum Shareholaling F requirement.
+Requirement.
 Base Salary Base Salary reflects a market-related reward for p performing a leadership role at Iress, plus superannuation and benefits.
-Short Term Incentive (STI) framework and seeks t where 125% maximum to better align individual rev performance can be award nework for 2023.
+Short Term Incentive (STI) framework and seeks t where 125% maximum to better align individual rew performance can be award nework for 2023.
 It replaces the Historical Equity Rights element from the previous ward with both individual and company performance.
 It works via a multiplying structure, led for Company Measures, and 120% for Individual Measures (maximum award of 150% of 2023, with a mandatory deferral element into equity to be introduced in 2024.
 Example In the case where an Executive KMP's fixed salary is \$500,000, target STI would be 60% of this (\$300,000) and maximum opportunity would be 90% of fixed salary (\$450,000).
 Whilst not an expected outcome, given the multiplying structure of the plan, if either the combined Company Measures or the combined Individual Measures were to add to 0%, then \$0 benefit would result for a plan participant for that year (e.g. 125% for Company Measures x 0% for Individual Measures = 0% Outcome).
-Purpose f Executive KMP with the company's short-term goals and performance targets, with a ting directed toward financial metrics.
+Purpose Executive KMP with the company's short-term goals and performance targets, with a ting directed toward financial metrics.
 Opportunity Executive KMP Target/Maximum Opportunity Group CEO 120%/180% of Fixed Salary (base salary plus superannuation) Executives 60%/90% of Base Salary Any award is delivered wholly in cash in April 2024 for the 2023 plan, subject to continued service.
-Board discretion: The Board retains ultimate discretion to adjust any award, subject to their assessment of individual and company performance.
-Performance measurement performance can be aw tructure (where maximum award is equal to 150% of target opportunity) 125% maximum varded for Company Measures that are highly weighted towards financial objectives.
+Board discretion: The Board retains ultim company performance. nate discretion to adjust any award, subject to their assessment of individual and Performance measurement performance can be aw tructure (where maximum award is equal to 150% of target opportunity) 125% maximum varded for Company Measures that are highly weighted towards financial objectives.
 The ted to Individual Measures are made up of predominantly financial and strategic objectives icipant's direct control.
-There are three Company Objectives that align the Group CEO and Executives with shareholder and client outcomes: Shareholder (Group EBITDA less capital expenditure) Strategy &amp; Transformation Execution (Exit earnings run rate) Customer (Net Promoter Score) The Group CEO and Executive KMP's individual objectives are, as appropriate to each individual, aligned to Group or Business Unit financial objectives, revenue achievement, the execution of transformation initiatives, the definitio of long term strategic plans (to 2027), the strategic management of the cost base, and the repatriation of capital.
-Refer to Section 2.3.2 for more detailed information on performance against each measure for the Group CEO, as well as a summary of Executive KMP performance.
-Termination of employment due to resignation, termination for cause, or gross misconduct, then any award lapses. for other reasons, the Board may grant a pro-rated award at their absolute discretion.
+There are three Company Objectives that align the Group CEO and Executives with shareholder and client outcomes Shareholder (Group EBITDA less capital expenditure) Shareholder (Group EBITDA less capital expenditure) Strategy & Transformation Execution (Exit earnings run rate) Customer (Net Promoter Score) or Business Unit financi of long term strategic p Refer to Section 2.3.2 fo ecutive KMP's individual objectives are, as appropriate to each individual, aligned to Group ial objectives, revenue achievement, the execution of transformation initiatives, the definition clans (to 2027), the strategic management of the cost base, and the repatriation of capital. or more detailed information on performance against each measure for the Group CEO, as xecutive KMP performance.
+Termination of employment If employment ceases of If employment ceases f due to resignation, termination for cause, or gross misconduct, then any award lapses. for other reasons, the Board may grant a pro-rated award at their absolute discretion.
 Change of control Board discretion also a achieved when exercisi pplies to a change in control.
-The Board will consider time elapsed and performance ing this discretion.
+The Board will consider time elapsed and performance ng this discretion.
 Malus & clawback Significant underperfor Board's discretion. rmance or misconduct can lead to reduced awards and the ability to clawback awards at the